 BREATHING AND POSTURE To breathe properly for singing, you have to forget all those years of trying to hold in your stomach.
 This does not mean that you should stick your stomach out, only that you have to release unnecessary holding.
 The lower in your body that you release, the more ease you will have with singing and breath management.
 You might notice that whether you are sitting or standing, when you release your abdominal muscles you can suddenly sit or stand taller.
 Posture is a key ingredient in allowing the breath to move freely through the throat.
 The entire head (from the nape of the neck) should move up.
 As you lengthen, your body can widen for deeper breathing.
 Never allow the shoulders and neck to be in a rigid military posture.
 You should be at ease in your body without slouching or pulling down.
 Some offices and schools are even substituting those old tables and chairs for a standing desk.
 Their thinking is better posture makes for more productivity as studies have shown.
-Beyond the Office Door to many music and voice teachers, posture and breathing are key lessons that are always emphasized when teaching vocalists of all ages.
+To many music and voice teachers, posture and breathing are key lessons that are always emphasized when teaching vocalists of all ages.

 Karen Oleson drew on her 20 years experience as a voice teacher

 and her versatility as a performing artist to create warm-up exercises that

 are enjoyable to do and will improve your singing skills.
 In 1988, she

 founded VoiceTech to provide training for the speaking and singing voice.